Raw Avocado Chocolate Pudding – 3 Flavors

 Nutritional values are estimates only.
 See our full nutrition disclosure here.

-Updated: Chocolate Avocado Pudding was originally published in April 2013.
+Updated: This recipe was originally published in April 2013.
 It has been retested and updated with new photos and helpful tips in June 2020.